American humor: Sitcoms

 In the 1990s the increasing popularity of cable changed audience tastes in sitcom.
 Cable provided more viewing options and made it more difficult for any one show to dominate in the manner that The Cosby Show or Cheers did in their eras.
 However, Seinfeld and Friends managed to be among the most-watched shows of the decade.
-The 2000s has seen a further erosion in the sitcom with Friends being the only one to be the top watched show in any year of this decade, thus far, and the cancellation of the Emmy winning Arrested Development.
-Arrested Development had been one of the few critically successful comedies to have started in the 2000s, but recent comedies like The Office, 30 Rock and My Name Is Earl have garnered some praise.
+The 2000s has seen a further erosion in the sitcom, with Friends being the only one to be the top watched show in any year of this decade, thus far, and the cancellation of the Emmy winning Arrested Development.
+Arrested Development had been one of the few critically successful comedies to have started in the 2000s, but recent comedies such as The Office, 30 Rock and My Name Is Earl have garnered some praise.

 While many sitcoms were based on families or family situations, another common thread in sitcoms is "workplace comedies."
 The Andy Griffith Show and Arrested Development had elements of both workplace and family comedy.
 For more on this see US sitcom.

 Although the sitcom is often derided by critics, a few sitcoms have managed to be successful with both critics and audiences alike.
 Among these are Frasier, Seinfeld, All in the Family, and The Mary Tyler Moore Show.

 The television sitcom provides an opportunity to compare British and American humor.
 Many British sitcoms have been re-made for American audiences.
 For example, Till Death Us Do Part became All in the Family; Man About the House became Three's Company; and, the immensely popular Steptoe and Son became Sanford and Son.
 The Office was originally a British sitcom that has been successfully remade for an American audience using the same title (and in the case of the pilot episode, the same script).
 However, most British sitcoms usually fare better in their original forms.
 Re-makes of other British comedies have failed.